Fredericton9/ICS4U-Hotel_Stay_Manager/TheDesign.md

 *Note in all functions, the customer will need to input a 4-digit passcode generated already for each customer.*

 In the main loop;

+- For each customer checking in, the class is called;

+- The main function will have a time counter; Seeing if the customer have stayed for time they requested